stardrix/steam-gem-bot-releases/README.md

 Not sure if you want to run a bot forever?
 Try out our 6-month plan or get a lifetime license!

+## Requirements

+- Windows 10/11 (x64)
+- Linux (x64)
+- A Steam account dedicated to being the bot
+- Steam Web API Key ([get one here](https://steamcommunity.com/dev/apikey))
+- Shared Secret and Identity Secret from your Steam authenticator (SteamDesktopAuthenticator or WinAuth)
+- A valid Steam Card Bot license

+---

 ## Support & community